Faces

 3. Jack the Lad (the Jack of Clubs) (2003) (H 28" x W 18") - my contribution to the Artful Deck

 project in the USA.
-The entire collection of 55 cards (including a cover card), each by a different
+The entire collection of 56 cards (including front and back cover cards), each by a

-textile artist, is currently doing the exhibition rounds of the USA.
-Groups or organisations interested
+different textile artist, did the exhibition rounds of the USA for five years.

 Here, the cubist influence is waning.
 1. retains the two-face style, 2. keeps the angularity, though it

 is softening.
-With Jack the Lad, only some degree of distortion was retained.
+With Jack the Lad, some degree of distortion was retained, but there is no longer division

 (See Fabric Collage under a Sheer.)

-Vest for Another Bloke, Art to Wear, 2003
+Vest for Another Bloke (An Ace and Four Queens), Art to Wear, Sydney, 2003; freehand

-I wanted to do a piece featuring the females in the court cards and chose them for this outfit.
-You
+sheer (fine black polyester organza).
+I wanted to do a piece featuring the female court cards.

-can tell who they are from the symbols on their crowns.
-I completed these before Jack the Lad, and, while
+appears top centre back.
+I completed these before Jack the Lad, and, while I enjoyed embroidering

-I enjoyed embroidering the more subdued two-face style, it was working on these that made me decide to
+the more subdued two-face style, it was working on these that made me decide to adopt a more

 1. Despite her finery, she sometimes felt she was sinking into the wallpaper (detail)